 Turkish authorities ordered the formal arrest of nine staff members of a leading opposition newspaper and detained more pro-Kurdish officials, widening an anti-terror probe that has drawn condemnation from the west.

-The arrests, a day after the co-leaders of the pro-Kurdish opposition Peoples’ Democratic party (HDP) were jailed pending trial, are likely to spark more concern among Turkey’s allies about President Recep Tayyip Erdoğan’s intolerance of dissent.
+A day after the co-leaders of the pro-Kurdish opposition, Peoples’ Democratic Party (HDP), was jailed pending trial; the arrests are likely to spark more concern among Turkey’s allies about President Recep Tayyip Erdoğan’s intolerance of dissent.

-The HDP, which is Turkey’s third largest party, made history last year by becoming the first Kurdish-rooted party to win the 10% of the vote required to enter parliament Frett Board.
+The HDP, Turkey’s third-largest party, made history last year by becoming the first Kurdish-rooted party to win the 10% of the vote required to enter parliament Frett Board.

 READ ALSO :